 The findings in this analysis are based on Evolve’s Houston market averages in the last year and provide a general baseline for performance potential.
 They’re designed to help inform smart buying decisions when making a rental property investment in Houston.

 From outdoor adventures like kayaking and hiking to museums and festivals in the heart of the city, Houston offers a little something for everyone.
 And though the area sees fluctuations in occupancy throughout the seasons, the annual weather trends allow out-of-towners to comfortably visit for most of the year (though it can jump to the mid-90s come summer).

-According to our Real Estate Services (RES) team, Houston’s first surge in visitors occurs around spring break, when travelers welcome the Texas sunshine.
+According to our real estate experts, Houston’s first surge in visitors occurs around spring break, when travelers welcome the Texas sunshine.
 Demand peaks again around mid-summer, when families, professionals, and students alike take much-deserved breaks in favor of some Southern flair.